 by Clark LaGrange

 Did you know sandhills walk great distances for food?
-However, there are two sandhills who have discovered a shortcut to a place where they can quickly satisfy their healthy appetites.
+However, there are two sandhills that have discovered a shortcut to a place where they can quickly satisfy their healthy appetites.

 One would stand rigidly at attention and was constantly alert to any danger this unexplored territory might present, while the other probed lazily in the grass.